btcfoundationedcom/btcfoundationedcom.github.io/guides/en/foundation.md

 6. **What kind of benefits does the Foundation provide to its members?**

     The membership benefit program for the Foundation is under development.
-Current and future benefits for individual members can be found [here](https://bitcoinfoundation.org/join/#individual-membership).
-Although some of the benefits below have not been implemented, plans include:
+Although some of the benefits below have not been implemented yet, plans for members include:

 	- Access to exclusive discounts and special offers
 	- Access to industry member job postings